Commercial Heating Systems Explained

 Individual systems, also called decentralized systems, operate through multiple units.
 The units are spread out over the building and are easy to control.
 Air conditioning units for a specific room are an example of a unit in a decentralized HVAC system.

 While HVAC systems may provide the best heating option for some facilities, they are complex systems that require proper maintenance.
 An unexpected increase in your energy bill may be the first sign that something is wrong with your HVAC system.
 If you notice an increase in energy consumption, you should have the system inspected.

 Another indicator of a problem with a commercial HVAC is an unpleasant odor.
 A good cleaning may solve the smell problem.
 But a foul smell may also indicate a more serious problem.

 A more obvious sign of a problem with HVAC is difficulty with controlling temperature.
 If one room is too cold or one is too hot, there might be a problem with your system.
 If you suspect any problems with your system, have them checked out right away.

 Air source heat pumps operate like a refrigerator.
 They absorb heat from the outside air and transfer it to the inside of a building.
 These types of systems are usually installed on the exterior of a building.

 Heat pumps function as air to air heat or air to water heat pumps.
 Air to air heat pumps transfer the outside heat to indoors through a fan system.
 Air to water heat transfers the heat through a central heating system in a building.

-Air to air heat systems are mainly used to heat a space.
-Air to water heat systems can provide radiator heating, underfloor heating, or hot water heating.
+When it comes to usage, air to air heat systems are mainly used to heat a space, whereas air to water heat systems can provide radiator heating, underfloor heating, or hot water heating.